MyCryptoHQ/support.mycrypto.com/src/content/tokens/adding-new-token-and-sending-custom-tokens.md

 ### Accidentally Entered Incorrect Token Parameters

-To remove a custom token, click the little ( - ) icon next to your token.
+To remove a custom token, click the little ( - ) icon next to the token.
 This will remove it from the interface.
-It is not deleting or removing the tokens from the address itself.
-They are still safely in your address, we promise.
+It will not delete or remove the token from the wallet itself.
+They are still safely stored in your wallet, we promise.

 ### Related Reading